Click here to go back.

 - In the 2015-2016 season of this comic-based TV show, the ancient secret organization that has been plaguing our heroes for multiple seasons is dissolved, just in time for Hive (which has long-standing connections to that organization) to take center stage as the big bad of the season with an attempt to remake the world into a "better place."
 Is this Agents of S.H.I.E.L.D. or Arrow?

 - An intelligent, academically-inclined teenage boy goes to Boarding School.
-He's used to following the rules and is prepared to do so at his strict new school, but but everything changes when he meets an attractive, rebellious Blithe Spirit.
+He's used to following the rules and is prepared to do so at his strict new school, but everything changes when he meets an attractive, rebellious Blithe Spirit.
 He is captivated by this student, who teaches him to have fun and let himself go.
-He doesn't feel worthy of the other student's friendship, and they entrance him so much that he loses his grip on certain other relationships, his grasp on reality regarding them shaky due to the way he idealizes them.
+He doesn't feel worthy of the other student's friendship, and they entrance him so much that he begins to lose his grip on his other relationships.
+His grasp on reality regarding them is shaky due to the way he idealizes them.
 Unfortunately, this causes him to make a Tragic Mistake that indirectly causes the other student's death, turning his entire world on its head and making him realize that his whole life had started to revolve around them.
 Many details about the death and the other student's mindset and mental health are left ambiguous.
 He deals with crippling guilt over the incident, but eventually coming to terms with the other student's death helps him grow.

 - In this UK-centric Massive Multiplayer Crossover, a monstrous being based on a Harry Potter character threatens Londoners, but is defeated by the awesome power of Mary Poppins.
 A character from recent James Bond films also appears in the work, but isn't really involved in this storyline.

 The League of Extraordinary Gentlemen: Century 2009 or the opening ceremony to the London 2012 Olympic Games?